Sign up for our free daily newsletter

 Signing off

-US equity futures are up pre-market.
-The Rand is trading at around R18.55 to the greenback.
+US equity futures are marginally higher pre-market.
+The Rand is trading at around R18.34 to the US Dollar.